 The active economy directly impacts physical and mental health and wellbeing.
 This includes a reduction of obesity and physical and mental health effects.
-Moreover, studies confirm that the active economy contributes directly to the measurable development of critical competencies essential for a modern, adaptive, and resilient labour force.
+Moreover, studies confirm that the active economy directly, to the measurable contributes directly to the measurable development of critical competencies essential for a modern, adaptive, and resilient labour force.212